pivotal/docs-tap/app-sso/tutorials/app-operators/secure-workload.hbs.md

 ### <a id='redirect-paths'></a> Redirect paths

-`redirectPaths` define the locations on your application end-users returns to after they have authenticated with the authorization server.
+`redirectPaths` define the locations to where you application's end-users will be redirected to after authenticating.
 Getting this setting right is a critical part of your client parameters.
 Wrong redirect URIs are the most common source of error for clients.
 When they aren't configured correctly, your application will not be able to perform OAuth2 flows and error.

 For servlet-based Spring Boot workloads using Spring Security OAuth 2 Client library, the default redirect path template looks like this: